 In June 2008, the FASB issued guidance to determine whether instruments granted in share-based payment transactions are participating securities prior to vesting and, therefore, need to be included in the earnings allocation in computing earnings per share under FASB ASC Topic Earnings per Share.
-The two-class method is used to determine earnings per share based on dividends declared on common stock and participating securities (i.e. distributed earnings) and participating securities in any undistributed earnings.
-Unvested restricted stock granted by the Company to its employees is now considered a participating securities in any undistributed earnings per common share basic and diluted.
+The two-class method is used to determine earnings per share based on dividends declared on common stock and participating securities (i.e. distributed earnings) and participating indights of participating securities in any undistributed earnings.
+Unvested restricted stock granted by the Company to its employees is now considered a participating security and the Company now uses the two-class method to calculate its net income available to RenaissanceRe common shareholders per common share - basic and diluted.
 The adoption of this guidance did not have a material effect on the Company's prior calculations of net income (loss) available (attributable) to RenaissanceRe common shareholders per common share - basic and diluted, and therefore prior periods have not been restated.